Civil Rights & Constitutional Law

 Akron Beacon Journal and Canadian media mogul David Holmes Black face...

 • Practice Areas • Practices • Class actions

-Let's face it.
-Lawsuits are expensive.
-So expensive, in fact, that the cost of litigating a matter can easily exceed the damages a successful plaintiff can expect to recover.
-But what if you're not the only one who has suffered injury due to the wrongful acts of a defendant?
+But what if you're not the only one who has suffered injury due to someone's wrongful acts?
 What if there are lots of people who, by "banding together," can not only spread the cost of litigating but can dramatically increase the damages for which the defendant is liable?

 Class actions provide a mechanism for claims that would be too small or impractical to bring on an individual basis to be heard on a collective basis.
 Generally, two conditions must exist before a claim can be heard on a class basis: (1) the issues in dispute must be common to all members of the class; and (2) class members are so numerous that it would be impracticable to present their claims individually.

 Examples of claims that might warrant class treatment include those of: